AvishkarK07/Fitness-Classification/README.md

 Health insights: Analyze patterns for wellness improvement strategies.

+<h1>🧾 Project Outcome</h1>

+A trained model that can classify individuals as Fit or Unfit with good accuracy, supported by insightful data visualizations and statistical analysis.

 <h1>🏁 Conclusion</h1>

 This project demonstrates how data science and ML can be applied to personal health analytics identifying patterns that influence fitness and supporting smarter wellness decisions.